VoicuTomut/ase-fast/doc/development/addingexamples.rst

 --------------------
 All examples are located in the ``examples`` folder.
 More advanced ASE tutorials can be found in the folder ``examples/tutorials``, which is most likely where you want to add your contribution.
-There is also a ``examples/python`` folder for python related tutorials.
+There is also an ``examples/python`` folder for python related tutorials.